oz/cyprio.net/wtf/2024-06-10-tap-dance-cap-word.md

 Done?

 Dancing is nice(r) with music.
 My rev3 Preonic has a (~~possibly~~ annoying) speaker.
-Wouldn't it be nice to play a few notes as you activate a tap dance?
+Wouldn't it be nice to [play a few notes as you activate a tap dance][next-post]?
 I'm sure everybody around would love it.

 Also, what if I want to have a Tap dance on a different key like *Left Control* or something?